 Cashing out stocks or bonds in favor of money markets not only locks in losses, it may cause you to miss out on growth when the market eventually recovers.
 Rebounds are nearly impossible to predict and can pass you by while you wait on the sidelines.

 Consider the historical chart below, which uses common indexes as an example.
 Selling stocks during the 2008 financial crisis may have avoided a further drop in value, hypothetically speaking.
 But starting in 2009, stocks made up those losses—and then some.
 Bonds, too, continued climbing after the downturn.

-Inflation is another major risk when seeking the safety of cash investments.
-Money markets have only averaged an annual return of 1.78% over the past 20 years.* The rate of return on these investments simply can’t keep pace with the rate of inflation which averaged about 2.17% annually over the same period.³ So what happens to your portfolio if your money markets can’t keep up?
+Inflation is another major risk when seeking safety.
+Money markets have only averaged an annual return of 0.13% since 2000.² The rate of return on these investments generally hasn't kept pace with the rate of inflation, which averaged about 2.13% annually over the same period.³ So what happens to your portfolio if your money markets can’t keep up?
 You could get negative “real” returns (i.e., the returns after subtracting the inflation rate).

 Many investors may be concerned that they don’t have enough time to make up losses due to volatile markets, particularly if they’re nearing retirement.
 Cashing out may seem like the best option to preserve a nest egg.
 Others may take on additional stock risk in an attempt to gain back any losses.

 But investors have more options than just being all in or all out of the markets; it doesn’t have to be an either/or decision.
 There are a variety of options across the investment risk spectrum to choose from.

 What if you’re seeking more growth opportunities than money markets while looking for more potential stability than equities?
 Bonds are a key component in any diversified portfolio and may provide a middle ground when timing is crucial.
 Core bond holdings provide more income opportunities than money markets and can also help temper the more volatile swings associated with stocks.
 Read more about the potential risks and rewards of bonds in a portfolio.